ElektraInitiative/libelektra/doc/decisions/1_in_discussion/internal_cache.md

 };
 ```

+@mpranj's thoughts regarding moving name and data to separate structures:

+> 1. If they [key name and data] are a separate entity, `mmapstorage` will need a flag once again for each of those.
+>    This is used to mark whether the data is in an mmap region or not. (or we find some bit somewhere that we can steal for this purpose)
+>
+> 2. Adding more indirections is probably not going to help performance.
+(I understand that we save memory here)

 The following calculations are based on the AMD64 platform:

 In the data structures above, an empty key does have